Fight Corruption in America:

 Under the American Anti-Corruption Act, people who get paid to lobby cannot donate to politicians.

 Lobbyists regularly bundle together big contributions from their friends and colleagues and deliver them in one lump sum to politicians.
 This turns lobbyists into major fundraisers, giving politicians an incentive to keep them happy by working political favors.

 Close the revolving door.

-The Act stops elected representatives and senior staff from selling off their government power for high-paying lobbying jobs, prohibits them from negotiating jobs while in office, and bars them from all lobbying activity for several years once they leave.
+The Act stops elected representatives and senior staff from selling off their government power for high-paying lobbying jobs, prohibits them from negotiating jobs while in office, and bars them from paid lobbying activity for several years once they leave.

 End Secret Money